nmfrankel/TeXTBomber/README.md

 2. Go to the URL in your browser of where your files are stored.
 3. You are ready to go running, now fill in the form and click __Send Messages__.

 ## Use cases

 - A friend challenges you to send him 500 "Happy Birthday" texts 🤣.
 - A pal starts bombarding you with spam texts out of the blue.
 When asked to stop, he continues and does not listen 😟.
 - Any similar case to the previously mentioned cases.

-Regardless of your case, you __MUST__ have consent from the recipient of the messages.
+Regardless of your use case, you __MUST__ have consent from the recipient of the messages.
 By not doing so, the user is violating the terms of the license under which this project is public.

 ## Disclaimer

-Please use this web app wisely, only when fully sober; the project is __NOT__ to be used to harm anyone in any way.
+Please use this web app wisely, only when fully sober; this project is __NOT__ to be used to harm anyone in any way.
 Additionally, the "Bomber" in the project name is used only as a metaphor for the uncontrollable high volume of messages on the receiver's end.

 ## Limitations